View Logs

 Search bar

-By default, the log viewer displays events from the past two hours for the current service.
+By default, the log viewer shows events from the past two hours.

 To customize your search, you can:

 - Click the funnel icon to open the filter dialog.
-Enter your search criteria and click Search.
-The search syntax will appear in the search bar, and matching results will be shown in the table below.
+Enter your criteria and click Search.
+The search syntax will appear in the search bar, and the matching results will be displayed in the table.

 - Place your cursor in the search bar to view a dropdown of available search parameters.
 Start typing to filter the list and use autocompletion to build your query.

-- Manually enter your query using the Search Syntax described in the Secure Audit Log documentation.
+- Enter your query manually.
+Learn more about the search syntax in the Secure Audit Log documentation.

 Date range

-All searches must be restricted to a time range, with the default set to the most recent two hours.
+All searches must be limited to a time range, with the default set to the most recent two hours.

-The date range selector drop-down next to the search button offers several options for selecting a date range:
+The date range selector next to the search button provides several options:

-- Use Quick selections to choose a relative date range of 1, 7, or 30 days.
+- Quick selections - Choose a relative range of 1, 7, or 30 days.

-- Under the Relative tab, define a custom relative date range.
+- Relative - Define a custom relative date range.

-- Use Between to search for log events between two specific dates.
+- Between - Search for log events between two specific dates.

-- Use Before to search for events that occurred before a specified date.
+- Before - Search for events that occurred before a specific date.

-- Use After to search for events that occurred after a specified date.
+- After - Search for events that occurred after a specific date.

 The log retention policy defines how long Pangea stores logs across different storage tiers and which logs remain searchable.
 For details, see the Secure Audit Log Retention policy documentation.